A Coaching Power Tool By Winston McGill, Transformational Coach, UNITED STATES

 The fulfillment or achievement of something that is desired or anticipated.

 Definition of Unawareness

 Unconsciousness results from a lack of knowledge or attention.

-A powerful tool to facilitate positive change is to transition from a state of being unaware to a place of realization.
+A power tool to facilitate positive change is to transition from a state of being unaware to a place of realization.
 One can be oblivious as to what is causing them to exist in a mode of self-defeat, self-deceit, and negative self-talk.
 Through effective coaching and powerful questions, a client can start to recognize the self-defeating outlook and move to a mindset of recognizing the behavior and establish strategies and habits to countermand this behavior.

 Using myself as an example, I became interested in the coaching profession after being forced to retire from the police department because of my age.
 Knowing that I was still very capable of doing the job, even more effectively than before, I was angry and bitter.
 I had a very negative outlook.
 I wanted to continue to work and assist people in need.
 Obviously, my desire to do this was still very strong.
 I just had to accomplish this goal in a different arena.
 Coaching came to mind, but I wasn’t convinced as to its efficacy as it related to me personally.

 While on my ICA journey, I surmised that coaching was effective for “some people”, but I really hadn’t eternalized it.
 It was through peer coaching that I had an epiphany.
 A realization that the issues, I brought to peer coaching could be clarified and overcome through effective questions and silence.That I, in fact, had the answers.
 It was at that point that I realized that coaching was in fact a very effective means to overcoming mental obstacles.
 It was the nexus of realization vs. my previous state of unawareness.